-The Japanese Tea Award held its annual Tokyo Tea Party over the weekend in the Japan capital’s Shibuya Ward, an event that goes against the grain to champion the variety, taste, and appeal of Japanese tea.
+The Japanese Green Tea Award held its annual Tokyo Tea Party over the weekend in the Japan capital’s Shibuya Ward, an event that goes against the grain to champion the variety, taste, and appeal of Japanese green tea.

 The 2018 Nihoncha Award (日本茶AWARD) saw nearly 400 teas submitted by producers across Japan whittled down to a shortlist of 19 by industry experts.